Efficient Dual-domain Image Dehazing with Haze Prior Perception: Introduction

-2) We design PCGB, which employs a closed-loop feedback mechanism to iteratively refine the guidance of the dark channel prior based on intermediate dehazed features.
-This dynamic correction significantly improves haze localization and model robustness in complex outdoor scenes.
+2) We design PCGB, which employs a closed-loop feedback mechanism to iteratively refine the dark channel guidance.
+This dynamic correction strategy significantly improves haze localization and model robustness in complex outdoor scenes.